AgileVentures/av-static-website/source/blog_articles/2018-01-10-av-ecosystem-review-damn-estimates.html.markdown

 Now maybe I've done something terribly inappropriate with the system importing the legacy data and the way I have the forms setup etc. but I'm tempted to suspect something related to having switched from Mac to PC and back.
 It all seemed fine, but maybe some weird line endings got in there.
 In particular even though the system is open source, the lack of transparency of the system being developed makes me despair of getting to the bottom of things in short order.
 In principle the database file is a zip file that can be unpacked and have its components expected, but I was unable to unzip when the app was crashing.

-I thought LibreOffice Base as a good option as there was a large responsive community and an initial import of the client's data went fine, and an initial setup of various relations went well.
+I thought LibreOffice Base was a good option as there was a large responsive community and an initial import of the client's data went fine, and an initial setup of various relations went well.
 It looked like it has all the functionality that we need, and that's been born out during further development, but the crashing, lack of automatic backup and the monolithic file format makes me think we are better off cutting our losses and switching to Zoho or MSAccess.
 The options as I see them are:

 1. Continue to push on and try to somehow debug the crashes
 2. Try to recreate a version from scratch on PC only (might avoid crashing issue, might not)